Advanced WYSIWYG editor

 • Line break (): To switch to the next line.

-• Page break (): To specify where to end the current page and begin the next page while exporting content as PDF.
+• Page break (): To specify where to end the current page and begin the next page while exporting content as a PDF.

 Find and replace